DRSM: De-Randomized Smoothing on Malware Classifier Providing Certified Robustness: DRSM: De-Randomized Smoothing on Malware Classifier

+Since the malware detection problem cannot be directly mapped to typical vision problems, we had to redesign the `de-randomized smoothing' scheme to make it compatible.
+Unlike images, our input samples are one-dimensional sequences of bytes, which makes the common vision-oriented ablation techniques, e.g., adding noise, masking pixels, block ablations, etc., infeasible.
+Additionally, even a random byte change in a file may cause a behavior change or prevent the sample from executing.

-Unlike images, our input samples are one-dimensional sequence of bytes, which makes them incompatible with common ablations, e.g., column, row, block ablations, etc., applied in vision.
-So, we came up with the `window ablation' strategy where we divided the input sample into multiple contiguous sequences of the same size.
-If the input length of MalConv model is $L$, and the size of `window ablation' is $w$, then there will be $\lceil \frac{L}{w} \rceil$ ablated sequences of length $w$ resulting into the ablated sequence set $S(x)$ (we pick such $w$ that $L$ is divisible by it).
-So, even if an attacker perturbs a byte file with a patch of size $p$, it can intersect at most $ \Delta = \lceil \frac{p}{w} \rceil + 1$ ablated sequences.
-Since a patch can only modify a limited number of ablated sequences, it cannot directly change the decision of the classifier model.
-This intuition motivated us to use such defense strategy for the malware classification model.
+So, we introduce the \textit{`window ablation'} strategy which involves segmenting the input sample into multiple contiguous sequences of equal size.
+If the input length of the base classifier is $L$, and the size of the ablated window is $w$, then there will be $\lceil \frac{L}{w} \rceil$ ablated sequences of length $w$ resulting in the ablated sequence set $S(x)$.
+So, even if an attacker generates a byte perturbation of size $p$, it can modify at most $ \Delta = \lceil \frac{p}{w} \rceil + 1$ ablated sequences ($+1$ when a perturbation overlaps $2$ windows).
+Since a perturbation can only influence a limited number of ablated sequences, it cannot directly change the decision of the smoothed-classifier model -- which was our prior motivation to integrate this technique.
+A visual representation of our strategy is provided in Figure \ref{fig:drsm_archi}.

-We train the MalConv model as the base classifier, changing its input dimension to $w$ so that it is compatible with the ablated sequences of size $w$.
-Then the resulting `smoothed-MalConv' model returns the most frequent predicted class over the ablated sequence set $S(x)$.
-Specifically, for an input file $x$, ablated sequence set $S(x)$, and MalConv model $F_\theta$, the `smoothed-MalConv' model $G_\theta$ can be defined as:
+The goal of the defender is to -- using $F_\theta$ as the base classifier, find a \textit{de-randomized smoothed model} $G_\theta$ that can detect any adversarial malware $x^{'}$ generated using a perturbation $\delta$. $G_\theta$ takes in each sequence $s$ from the ablated sequence set $S(x)$, and returns the most frequent predicted class.
+Specifically, for an input file $x$, ablated sequence set $S(x)$, and base classifier $F_\theta$, the \textit{de-randomized smoothed model} $G_\theta$ can be defined as:

-where, denotes the number of ablated sequences that were predicted class $c$.
-The percentage of file that are correctly classified by the `smoothed-MalConv' $G_\theta$ is the `standard accuracy'.
+where, denotes the number of ablated sequences that were predicted as class $c$.
+The percentage of files that are correctly classified by the \textit{de-randomized smoothed model} $G_\theta$ is the \textbf{`standard accuracy'}.